 The beauty of the country’s natural wilderness, combined with the Inuit cultural experience, may very well mean that your visit to Greenland will rank as one of your most cherished memories.
 Our guides will escort us on a 45-60 minutes walk from the airport to the engaging village Kulusuk where we can stroll about and meet some of the 360 local residents and view their quality crafts.
+The day excursions from Reykjavík to Kulusuk takes about 8 hours; your stay in East Greenland will be 4 hours.

 Please note that flight supplement might apply depending on flight availability.